llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 void @llvm.dbg.kill(metadata)
 ```

-The first argument to `llvm.dbg.kill` must be a `DILifetime`, and is the
+The first argument to `llvm.dbg.kill` is required to be a `DILifetime`, and is
-end of the lifetime being killed.
+the end of the lifetime being killed.

-Every call to the `llvm.dbg.kill` intrinsic must be reachable from a call to
+Every call to the `llvm.dbg.kill` intrinsic is required to be reachable from a
-the `llvm.dbg.def` intrinsic which specifies the same `DILifetime`, otherwise
+call to the `llvm.dbg.def` intrinsic which specifies the same `DILifetime`,
-it is not well-formed.
+otherwise it is not well-formed.

 The MC pseudo instruction equivalent is `DBG_KILL` which has the same argument
 with the same meaning: